Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/azure-ad.md

 # Login with Azure AD

-You can log in to Klaw with your credentials configured in the Azure Active directory.
+You can log in to Klaw with your credentials configured in the Azure Active Directory.
 On the login screen, you are prompted with a login option for Azure AD.
 After clicking on the login button, you are provided with an Azure pop-up window with options to provide your credentials or select an Azure account.